Deep Orthogonal Hypersphere Compression for Anomaly Detection: Conclusion

 \section{Conclusion}

-This paper has proposed two novel end-to-end graph-level AD methods, DOHSC and DO2HSC, which combined the effectiveness of mutual information between node-level and global features to learn graph representation and the power of hypersphere compression.
-DOHSC and DO2HSC mitigate the possible shortcomings of hypersphere boundary learning by applying an orthogonal projection for global representation.
-Furthermore, DO2HSC projects normal data between the interval area of two co-centered hyperspheres to significantly alleviate the \textit{soap-bubble} issue.
-We also extended DOHSC and DO2HSC to other data types, i.e. image data and tabular data.
-Comprehensive experimental results strongly demonstrate the superiority of DOHSC and DO2HSC on multifarious datasets.
-In the future, an interesting direction could be inspecting the reason behind serious \textit{soap-bubble} issue in GAD tasks.
+This paper proposes two novel end-to-end AD methods, DOHSC and DO2HSC, that mitigate the possible shortcomings of hypersphere boundary learning by applying an orthogonal projection for global representation.
+Furthermore, DO2HSC projects normal data between the interval areas of two co-centered hyperspheres to significantly alleviate the \textit{soap-bubble} issue and the incompactness of a single hypersphere.
+We also extended DOHSC and DO2HSC to graph-level anomaly detection, which combines the effectiveness of mutual information between the node level and global features to learn graph representation and the power of hypersphere compression.
+The comprehensive experimental results strongly demonstrate the superiority of the DOHSC and DO2HSC on multifarious datasets.
+One limitation of this work is that we did not consider cases in which the training data consisted of multiple classes of normal data, which is beyond the scope of this study.
+Our source code is available at \url{https://github.com/wownice333/DOHSC-DO2HSC}.